mokronos/MA_SebastianHirt/latex/README.md

 ## Images

-Images are mainly pulled directly from the sibling directories, so generating them first, might be necessary.
+Images are mainly pulled directly from the /images directories, so generating them first, might be necessary.
+But all images are also included in the git repository, so generating the pdf should work out of the box.